benjamin21st/Neighborhood-Explorer-App/README.md

 * Open up a browser window and go to localhost:5001[localhost:5001] and you should be able to see this app running.

 ##How to use
 Using **Neighborhood Explorer** is simple, search a location in the search bar, it can be a detailed address or the name of a city, then press "enter" key.
-If the location on the map is what you were looking for, then click the **"Check for fun places in this area"** button.
 Then you should see ten fun places recommended by FourSquare and their respective location marked on the map.
 If you want to learn more about them, you can click the **show fun places** button on bottom right.

-The **open now** filter is added so that you can find the fun places that are still open at the time you searched for it.
+If you want to filter the results, feel free to type the keyword directly in the search bar, the results will change as you type.
+And if you want to do a new search with what you just typed, just hit the "enter" key.

 Also please note that if you are on a smaller screen, the results may not be shown in full, but you can scroll down the list to view the rest of them.